 I’m not a big shopper, but regardless of whether I need something or not, I LOVE perusing the Saturday City Market.
 From handmade soaps, jewelry, made to order food, fresh produce, and of course, coffee (always my first stop), this is one of my favorite aspects of this town.
 Speaking of someone who you will see at the City Market, the last thing on my list is…

-Play With Some Goats at Clover Top Creamery
+Take a Goat Cheese Tour and Play With Some Goats at Clover Top Creamery

 If you love cheese, learning about local products, and spending time with the cutest goats, make a visit to Clover Top Creamery!
 While I love all of the aforementioned things, I’ve been on a mission to milk a goat and I did just that this July!
 This summer, I joined Clover Top for a farm tour and it was my favorite thing I did with my three weeks in town.
 The owners are amazing – kind and incredibly knowledgeable.
 They taught us about the goats, introduced us to the different species, allowed me to fulfill my dream of milking a goat (Fiona is the best!), and let us sample their delicious cheese.
 For $10 a person, you don’t want to miss out!
 Look for them at the Saturday morning market, too!